johnfairh/swift-evolution/proposals/nnnn-distributed-actors.md

 - creating and resolving actor addresses which are used by the language runtime to construct distributed actor instances,
 - perform all message dispatch and handling on behalf of a distributed actor it manages, specifically:
   - for a remote distributed actor reference:
-    - be invoked by the framework's source generated `$distributed_function` implementations with a "Message" representation of the locally invoked function, serialize and dispatch it onto the network or other underlying transport mechanism.
+    - be invoked by the framework's source generated `_remote_function` implementations with a "message" representation of the locally invoked function, serialize and dispatch it onto the network or other underlying transport mechanism.
     - This turns local actor function invocations into messages put on the network.
   - for a local distributed actor instance:
     - handle all incoming messages on the transport, decode and dispatch them to the apropriate local recipient instance.